-Theory of Knowledge Social Studies, Year Two of Knowledge (or TOK), students learn to compare, synthesize and evaluate the methods of learning acquired in their other IB classes.
+45.0184015 45.0184025 IB Theory of Knowledge Social Studies, Year One Theory of Knowledge is a capstone course for the International Baccalaureate Diploma Program.
+In Theory of Knowledge (or TOK), students learn to compare, synthesize and evaluate the methods of learning acquired in their other IB classes.
 Students develop critical thinking skills comparing and contrasting Ways of Knowing (Sense Perception, Language, Emotion and Reason) and Areas of Knowledge (Human Sciences, Natural Sciences, Mathematics, The Arts, Ethics, and History).
-45.0930085 IB Internship This course provides students with a work-based learning environment related program.
-NA
+NONE 45.0185015 45.0185025 IB Theory of Knowledge Social Studies, Year Two Theory of Knowledge is a capstone course for the International Baccalaureate Diploma Program.
+In Theory of Knowledge (or TOK), students learn to compare, synthesize and evaluate the methods of learning acquired in their other IB classes.
+Students develop critical thinking skills comparing and contrasting Ways of Knowing (Sense Perception, Language, Emotion and Reason) and Areas of Knowledge (Human Sciences, Natural Sciences, Mathematics, The Arts, Ethics, and History).
+TOK Year 1 45.0930015 45.0930025 IB Internship This course provides students with a work-based learning environment related program.
+None

 If you see more than 1 course number, it's because of the eighth and/or ninth digits.

-Digit 8 Digit 8 Digit 9
+Digit 8 Digit 9

 Semester or Year Long Special Course

-1-1 st semester for 0.5 credit 3- Honors
+1-1st semester for 0.5 credit 3- Honors

 2-2 nd semester for 0.5 credit 4-AP Class

 8-year long for 1 credit 5-IB Class

 6-Virtual or grade level